Park Police Officer Trainee

 - All candidates must comply with the New York State Park Police Tattoo Policy.
 Tattoos, brands, body piercings and other body art shall not be visible while a member is in uniform or other business attire.
 Candidates will be required to put on the proper sized short sleeve uniform shirt to check conformity.
 Tattoos MAY NOT BE COVERED WITH ANYTHING SUCH AS MAKEUP, TAPE OR LONG SLEEVES.
 Visit the website at http://parks.ny.gov to view the complete Tattoo Policy.

 - Drug Testing: Prior to appointment, you will be required to participate in a drug-screening test.
 Failure to meet the standards will result in your disqualification

-- Psychological Evaluation: Prior to appointment, you will be required to participate in a drug-screening test.
-Failure to meet the standards will result in your disqualification.
+- Psychological Evaluation: Prior to appointment, you will be required to participate in a psychological evaluation to determine your fitness to perform the essential duties of the position.
+Failure to meet standards will result in your disqualification.†

 - Fingerprints and Fees: Fingerprinting is required at the time of appointment.
 You will be required to pay the processing fee.